 Please read ‘How to apply’ tab before submitting your application.
 To apply you will need to provide a current CV, a sample of your written work and a brief 500 word summary of your proposed doctorate.

-When completing the electronic form, applicants will need to state that they are applying for the advertised scholarship and include reference: [PHDKASN] under the ‘How studies will be funded’ section.
+When completing the electronic form, applicants will need to state that they are applying for the advertised scholarship and include reference: [PHDKASN1] under the ‘How studies will be funded’ section.

 Shortlisting: Shortlisting will take place as soon as possible after the closing date and successful applicants will be notified promptly.